Boosterz22/PONIA-WIDGET-LFFI/replit.md

 ## Overview

-PONIA AI is an AI-powered inventory management system designed for small businesses in France, such as bakeries, restaurants, bars, and wine cellars.
-Its primary purpose is to provide a mobile-first application for real-time inventory tracking, intelligent low-stock alerts, and AI-optimized order suggestions.
-The system aims to significantly reduce waste and prevent stockouts, thereby increasing efficiency and profitability for its users.
-The project targets an ambitious monthly recurring revenue (MRR) of €4,000-€6,000 by serving 51-76 clients across tiered pricing plans (Basique, Standard, Pro).
+PONIA AI is an AI-powered inventory management system for small French businesses (bakeries, restaurants, bars, wine cellars).
+It provides a mobile-first application for real-time inventory tracking, intelligent low-stock alerts, and AI-optimized order suggestions to reduce waste and prevent stockouts, increasing efficiency and profitability.
+The project aims for an MRR of €4,000-€6,000 from 51-76 clients across tiered pricing plans.

 ## User Preferences